The risks of smoking before and after Cosmetic Surgery

 - Why risk INVESTING in a cosmetic surgery procedure or breast augmentation for yourself

-- When you’re about to ruin it go well by taking a puff?
+- When you’re about to ruin it all by taking a puff?

-Reasons Smoking is NOT OKAY for Cosmetic Surgery Patients
+10 Reasons Smoking is not okay for Cosmetic Surgery Patients

 1. Smoking DELAYS healing